btdrawer/divelog-server-graphql/README.md

 # divelog-server-graphql

-A GraphQL implementation of my [divelog-server-rest](https://github.com/btdrawer/divelog-server-rest) project, which was a REST API built using NodeJS.
+A GraphQL version of my [divelog-server-rest](https://github.com/btdrawer/divelog-server-rest) project, which was a REST API built using NodeJS.
+The functionality is mostly the same, but I have made some improvements which I may port back to the REST project eventually.

 I learned about GraphQL and how to implement it into NodeJS from the Udemy course [The Modern GraphQL Bootcamp (with Node.js and Apollo)](https://www.udemy.com/course/graphql-bootcamp/).